ascv/HyperLogLog/README.md

 Setup
 =====

 You will need the python development package.
-On Ubuntu, depending on your version of python, you can install this package using:
+On Ubuntu, you can install this package using:

     # python 2.7
     sudo apt-get install python-dev